rpicatoste/carnd-term1-project2-traffic-sign-classifier/writeup.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 For the preprocessing I chose to use the batch_norm layer for the input data in order to normalize the images as they enter the network, without needed to store the images twice, once the original image and second the normalized image.
-This gives makes the network more practical, avoiding the need to preprocess any batch of images that I would want to test or use for training.
+This makes the network more practical, avoiding the need to preprocess any batch of images that I would want to test or use for training.

 This is the piece of code for preprocessing: